-Slow progress towards competencies such that the classroom learning environment is compromised, which may or may not be coupled with breakdown in mentoring relationship, or disruptive/unprofessional behavior.
+Slow progress towards competencies such that the classroom learning environment is compromised may or may not be coupled with a breakdown in the mentoring relationship, or disruptive/unprofessional behavior.
 More information about Sacramento State University's policy on disruptive behavior can be found here.